GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/index.md

 title: "Settings reference"
 authors:
   - sofiayem
-date: 2022-10-25
+date: 2023-01-04
 #updated: YYYY-MM-DD
 description: "A comprehensive reference of all DevTools settings."
 ---

-Configure DevTools to your preferences with this comprehensive list of all DevTools settings.
+Configure DevTools to your preferences with this comprehensive list of DevTools settings.

 ## Open Settings {: #open }